lzim/teampsd/mtl_facilitate_workgroup/learner_see/mtl_session07_see.md

 ## Running a Base Case

-1. Login to your team world at mtl.how/sim.
+1. Log in to your team world at mtl.how/sim.
 ![](https://raw.githubusercontent.com/lzim/teampsd/master/resources/gifs/sim_ui_1.gif)

 2. *Join Current Session* to pick up where the team left off.